 WATCH: Patient Partners Gives Independence and Peace of Mind

-Since the program’s inception, Patient Partners clients have reported better outcomes from their appointments, with an increased commitment to treatment plans and medication regimens and better understanding of their health concerns.
+Patient Partners clients have reported better outcomes from their appointments, with an increased commitment to treatment plans and medication regimens and a better understanding of their health concerns.
 Patient Partners was initially conceived in Ann Arbor, Michigan, and JFCS is one of the first agencies to launch it in the Northeast.
 Patient Partners is now accepting and training new volunteer advocates.
 Training covers common health issues, medical terminology, honing listening and communication skills with medical personnel, confidentiality, and ethics.

 Patient Partners is sponsored by the Raymond & Gertrude R. Saltzman Foundation